thsie004/asgn2/README.md

     -   The test command in its bracket form will need spaces between each argument (i.e. [-e bin] will not work but [ -e bin ] will).
 This is due to the use of strtok for its implementation.

+    -   The shell script uses heredoc and assumes the directory of rshell to be at "~/rshell/bin/rshell".
 ---